as1ndu/as1ndu/content/posts/fighting-of-disease-pandemics-with-defi.md

 ---
-title : "Fighting disease pandemics with DeFi" description : "Here we shall explore a plausible use case on  how  a society can use blockchain infrastructure to mitigate  disease pandemics." slug : "fighting-of-disease-pandemics-with-defi" draft : false tags : ["fintech"]
+title : "Fighting disease pandemics with DeFi" description : "When Bill Gates was asked in a Vox interview on what he feared most, his reply was not climate change or nuclear war.
+It was a flu." slug : "fighting-of-disease-pandemics-with-defi" draft : false tags : ["fintech"]